lucasfraulin/SoapKnights/README.txt

 		  pulling lever
 		- when near lever and dirt and enemies removed message appear saying to press "E" to pull the lever and clean the water supply
+	- Exit door
+		- once dirt and enemies removed can interact with "E" to open the door and progress to next level
+		- when near door and dirt and enemies still present - message appears saying to clean and kill all enemies before opening door
+		- when near door and dirt and enemies removed message appear saying to press "E" to open the door
 - Water particles
 	- disappear on contact with ground
 	- does damage to enemies and dirt

+- Enemy bullets
+	- disappear on contact with ground
+	- does damage to and knockback player
 - Menus
 	- Main Menu
 	- Pause Menu - press 'ESC' to open and close pause menu during gameplay